Cirkit Designer Logo

 MCB trips frequently Overloaded circuit or short circuit Reduce the load or check for wiring faults.

-MCB does not trip during a fault Incorrect MCB rating or faulty MCB Replace with the correct MCB rating or test the MCB for proper operation.
+MCB does not trip during a fault Incorrect MCB rating or faulty MCB Replace the MCB with the correct rating or test for proper functionality.

 FAQs